Small Group Health Insurance – Arizona

 How much must employers contribute?

-Carriers commonly require ~50% of the employee-only premium.
-We’ll confirm current rules by carrier and plan.
+Carrier rules commonly start around ~50% of the employee-only premium.
+Exact requirements vary by carrier and plan design.

 What are participation requirements?

-Carriers require a minimum % of eligible employees to enroll after valid waivers.
-Some seasonal flex may exist—ask us to verify.
+Carriers require a minimum percentage of eligible employees to enroll after valid waivers.
+We confirm the rule set for your effective date and carrier selection.

 Do we need to wait for an “open enrollment”?